Cleveland Guardians award winners and league leaders: Cleveland Guardians Hall of Fame

 The Guardians Hall of Fame is located at Heritage Park at Progressive Field.
 Opened in 2007 – in the centerfield area of Progressive Field – Heritage Park contains bronze plaques and other exhibits honoring the franchise's history.

+Cleveland Guardians Distinguished Hall of Fame

+The team established its Distinguished Hall of Fame in 2009 to honor non-uniformed personnel who made significant contributions to the franchise.